zdanek/maverick/manifests/puppet-modules/collectd/README.md

 You will need to add this to [collectd::config::typesdb](https://github.com/voxpupuli/puppet-collectd/blob/master/manifests/config.pp#L18) via hiera or in a manifest.
 Failure to set the types.db.custom content will result in *no* metrics from the rabbitmq plugin.

+The rabbitmq plugin has not been ported to python3 and will fail on CentOS 8 [#75](https://github.com/nytimes/collectd-rabbitmq/issues/75)

 set typesdb to include the collectd-rabbitmq types.db.custom